Ouachita Trail, Part Deux

 Day 5: Oak Mountain Shelter to Arkansas Route 7 trailhead.
 7 miles, 900' climb.

-Since I was planning on staying in a shelter every night, and since I was so impressed with the shelters in 2024, I decided not bring a shelter of any kind on this trip.
-This seemed like the perfect trip to give SUL, or Super Ultralight, a try: I was aiming for a "base weight" of 5 pounds or less.
+When I did the western 160 miles in 2024 I was supremely impressed with the OT shelter design and condition.
+Since this trip I was planning on staying in a shelter every night, I decided not bring a tent.
+Given that, this seemed like the perfect trip to give SUL, or Super Ultralight, a try: I was aiming for a "base weight" of 5 pounds or less.

 Super Ultralight

 For this trip I would put it all together.
-Furthermore I would do it at a time of year that requires some cold-weather as well as precipitation planning.
-I hemmed-and-hawed on r/ultralight for months, going back and forth with other redditors to optimize as far as I could.
-Here is the Lighterpack list that I actually took.
-Baseweight: 4.59 pounds.
+Furthermore I would do it at a time of year that requires some cold-weather planning.
+I hemmed-and-hawed on r/ultralight for months, going back and forth with other redditors to scrutinize and debate every gram.
+In the end, some things worked well, others did not.
+My actual base weight came in at 4.59 pounds.

 Winners and Losers

-I wrote up a rather lengthy summary of what gear did and didn't work for me and published that in a trip report on r/Ultralight.
+I wrote up a rather lengthy summary of what gear did and didn't work and published that in a trip report on r/Ultralight.
 While I won't repeat that here, I will echo a couple of key take-aways.
 The MVP for this trip was my Timmermade SDUL 1.5 down puffy.
 If I were to do it again I would make the following changes: (1) Fix the holes in my Uberlight short and bring it instead of the Nemo Switchback (+2.6 grams), or splurge and bring my Thermarest Woment’s Xlite (+174 grams.)
 (2) Swap out the Attom Tech battery for a Nitecore NB10000 (+88.4 grams).
 (3) Swap out the Smartwool beanie for my wife’s Katabatic down balaclava (+33 grams).
 (4) Omit the Nylofume pack liner (-26 grams.)
 Omit the Ombroz sunglases (-26.1 grams.)
 (5) Add a second Liteload towel (+17 grams).
 Total: 89 or 260 grams addition.
 If I splurged and went with the heavier Xlite, I would have come in at 5.15 pounds.
 If had gone with the Uberlite it would have been 4.77 pounds.
-Either way I would have been more comfortable than I was on this trip.
-Lessons learned.
+Either way I would have been more comfortable.
+Lesson learned.

 Final thoughts section from r/ultralight post

-The trail is not difficult – at least not compared to other trails the readers of this sub frequent.
+The OT is not difficult – at least not in comparison to others I've hiked.
 It’s a good trail for October thru April.
 Water management is a concern.
-NFS Sign boards Far Out water source comments were critical for me.
+NFS sign boards and Far Out water source comments were critical for me.
 Depending on recent weather, you need to take water planning seriously.
 Thankfully there are trail angels who often cache water along the trail for hikers, but you can’t plan on it.
 Cell phone coverage varies depending on location on the trail.
 Some places have full coverage.
 Others have none.
 Logistical considerations are also something for anyone contemplating the trail.
-The two pointers I can give you on are coordinating with the Queen Wilhelmina Lodge at mile marker ~52, and the Blue Bell Café in Story, AR, approximately 5 miles off the trail on Highway 27, which is slightly past the halfway point west-to-east.
+The two pointers I can give for resupply are coordinating with the Queen Wilhelmina Lodge at mile marker ~52, and the Blue Bell Café in Story, AR, approximately 5 miles off the trail on Highway 27, which is slightly past the halfway point west-to-east.
 There are a couple of different shuttle services (one for the Eastern end, another for the Western end) but Lori at the Blue Bell can shuttle for the entire trail.
 She’s also really good about having you park your car behind the café so it’s safe during your trip.

 And now to what you came for - Pictures (and more words.)

-One thing I found interesting this year was just how dry the trail was.
-I recognized places that had water in them last year that were bone dry this year.
-I ran out of water on day 1 and wished I had brought more with me from the start of the trail.
+One thing I found interesting was just how dry the trail was.
+Places full of water last year that were bone dry.
+I had been planning on refilling at one of them, and actually ran out of water on day 1.
 I had to filter out of the lake that first night.
 The lake level was quite low.
 This area I'm standing in when I took this picture was probably all underwater last year.

 Anyway, I found the new shelter (Scott Tarvin) to be beautiful.
 Brand-e-new.